Narwallets/meta-pool/docs/index.md

  * Users providing liquidity can earn operation fees
  * Users wanting to unstake without the waiting period can do so for a fee

 The *NEAR/SKASH Liquidity Pool* is an unbalanced Liquidty pool, since most of the the time there will be big amounts of SKASH and a limited amount of NEAR liquidity.
 Liquidity providers add only NEAR to the liq. pool.
 The Liq. pool allows other users to SELL SKASH for NEAR (unstake) at a discounted price.
 The discount represents how much users value not to wait 36-48hs to receive their funds.
 The discount varies with the amount of NEAR in the liq. pool, but the curve is capped.
-By default discount fees are in the ranege 1-10%, but the curve parameters can be changed by the G-SKASH governance tokens holders.
+By default discount fees are in the range 1-10%, but the curve parameters can be adjusted by DAO governance (G-SKASH governance tokens holders).

 ![example-fee-curve](images/example-fee-curve.png)

 ## Standard staking-pool

-This contract also has the interface and acts as a standard staking-pool, so users can perform classical stakes and unstakes (with the corresponding waiting period + 1h for the diversification mechanism).
+This contract also has the interface and acts as a standard staking-pool, so users can perform classical stakes and classical unstakes (with the corresponding waiting period + 1h for the diversification mechanism).

 ## Lockup contracts